Parson Russell Terrier

 Parson Russell Terrier Common Health Issues

 Patellar luxation, or slippage of the kneecap, is another ailment that occurs in many small dog breeds.
 The kneecap essentially dislocates and can either snap back into place on its own or may require external force to return it to its proper positioning.
-Needless to say, this can be quite painful both when it happens and when the kneecap is forced back into place.
+Needless to say, this can be quite painful both when it happens and when the kneecap goes back into place.

 Health and Entertainment for your Parson Russell Terrier